openUC2/UC2-GIT/TheBOX/CourseBOX/ALIGNMENT_InfOptics/Readme.md

 <p align="center">
 <img src="./IMAGES/UC2_CourseBOX_inf_40.jpg" height="375">
 </p>

 26. Place the first relay lens next to the Beamsplitter, in the side arm.
 It is a single plano-convex lens with *f'* = 100 mm.
 <p align="center">
 <img src="./IMAGES/UC2_CourseBOX_inf_41.jpg" height="375">
 </p>

 27. Place the second relay lens behind the first one, in the side arm.
 It is also a single plano-convex lens with *f'* = 100 mm.
 <p align="center">
 <img src="./IMAGES/UC2_CourseBOX_inf_42.jpg" height="375">
 </p>

-:star: We build another infinite conjugate system in the side arm and its magnification is again given by M = - f<sub>2</sub>/f<sub>1</sub> .
+:star: We build another infinite conjugate system in the side arm and its magnification is again given by *M = - f<sub>2</sub>/f<sub>1</sub>* .
 Because both of the relay lenses have the same focal length (100 mm), the magnification in the side arm is equal to -1.
 We can see an inverted image of the BFP, in the same size as in the actual Back Focal Plane of the Objective.

 28. Place the paper screen in the focal plane of the second relay lens.
 This is where you image the back focal plane of your objective.
 <p align="center">
 <img src="./IMAGES/UC2_CourseBOX_inf_43.jpg" height="375">
 </p>

 29. Let's have a look in the BFP, as it's imaged in the side arm.
 :star: In the BFP the apertures have the opposite effect as in the PIP.
 The AD is imaged into this plane while the FD limits the angles of the illuminating rays.
 We also see an image of the LED in the BFP.
 First: both apertures open.
 Second: FD closed, AD open.
 The image is dimmer.
 Third: FD open, AD closed.
 The illuminated area is smaller.
 Fourth: both apertures closed.

 <p align="center">
 <img src="./IMAGES/UC2_CourseBOX_inf_44.jpg" height="375">
 <img src="./IMAGES/UC2_CourseBOX_inf_45.jpg" height="375">
 <img src="./IMAGES/UC2_CourseBOX_inf_46.jpg" height="375">
 <img src="./IMAGES/UC2_CourseBOX_inf_47.jpg" height="375">
 </p>

 30. Switch the camera with the paper screen, so we can see the BFP on the RasPi.
 We could see the Fourier transform of our cat there but because of the high intensity of the flashlight, we only see the image of the LED.
 :star: The magnification of the LED image formed here is given by the multiplication of the magnifications of al the infinite conjugate systems that are imaging it.
-It is given by M<sub>LED in BFP</sub> = - f<sub>Field lens</sub>/f<sub>Collector</sub> × f<sub>Objective</sub>/f<sub>Condenser</sub> × f<sub>Relay lens 2</sub>/f<sub>Relay lens 1</sub> .
+It is given by *M<sub>LED in BFP</sub> = - f<sub>Field lens</sub>/f<sub>Collector</sub> × f<sub>Objective</sub>/f<sub>Condenser</sub> × f<sub>Relay lens 2</sub>/f<sub>Relay lens 1</sub>* .
 Because each pair of the lenses has actually the same focal length, the magnification of the LED in the BFP is -1 and we see an inverted non-magnified image of it.

 <p align="center">
 <img src="./IMAGES/UC2_CourseBOX_inf_48.jpg" height="375">
 </p>

 31. **This is the complete first experiment: Compound Microscope with Köhler Illumination and access to all the conjugate planes.**  You would be able to demonstrate the Abbe Diffraction Experiment with this as well but it's much nicer with the setup we will build now.
 <p align="center">
 <img src="./IMAGES/UC2_CourseBOX_inf_49.jpg" height="375">
 </p>

-### Abbe Diffraction experiment - alignment procedure
+## Abbe Diffraction experiment - alignment procedure

-#### Abbe Diffraction experiment
+### :star: Abbe Diffraction experiment
-:star: Until Ernst Abbe and Carl Zeiss teamed up in 1866, microscopes were produced by the trial and error method.
+Until Ernst Abbe and Carl Zeiss teamed up in 1866, microscopes were produced by the trial and error method.
 Abbe discovered after many calculations and experiments that the diffraction image in the Back Focal Plane of the objective is essential for image formation.
 We're going to explain his findings during the demonstration of his famous experiment.
 We use a laser pointer as a light source and expand it using two lenses.
 The imaging path is the same as in the microscope in the first experiment and therefore we can observe the image of our sample in the main arm and the image of the BFP in the side arm.
 <p align="center">
 <img src="./IMAGES/scheme06.jpg" width="800">